#How to get your App token

 Done

-- Your test App appears on the App Store page
+- Your custom App appears on the App Store page

-Connecting a test App is like connecting a published App.
+Connecting a Custom App is like connecting a Published App.

 - Launch your APP